 How we work with experts

 Every two years, the Index methodology is refined based on a targeted review of how stakeholders view pharma’s role in access to medicine.
-Find out more about this review and the experts involved.
+Find out more about the review process and how experts get involved.